Loooom: A Claude Code Plugin Marketplace on GitHub

 I've been thinking a lot about skills lately.
 The actual things people know how to do β€” the sourdough method a baker spent ten years perfecting, the way a drummer feels a fill before playing it, the research framework a professor uses that somehow makes everything click for her students.

 Right now, all of that knowledge is locked up.
 It lives in people's heads, in scattered blog posts, in YouTube comments nobody will ever find.
 And if you want to teach your AI agent any of it?
 Good luck.
-Your options are:

-That's why I'm building Loooom.
+That's why I built Loooom.

 Loooom β€” a skills marketplace for everyone